 The registration fee is non-refundable (even if you subsequently decide to withdraw from the Match), irrevocable, and is not transferable to future Matches or other applicants.

-If you intend to participate in Phase II of the Match, you should be registered before entry of Rank Order Lists for Phase II begins on March 23, 2020 so that programs can rank you when they submit their Rank Order Lists.
+You may register after December 31, 2020 if necessary, but it is recommended that you register in time to participate in Phase I of the Match, as pharmacy residencies must offer all their funded positions that start training in 2021 in Phase I of the Match.
+Furthermore, if you intend to participate in Phase I of the Match, you should be registered before entry of Rank Order Lists for Phase I begins on February 15, 2021 so that programs can rank you when they submit their Rank Order Lists.

 You must register for the Match using the shared PhORCAS/Match registration portal.